THE

 organization subject to the terms and conditions as the Board may determine.

-aftercare and rehabilitation of destitute and neglected children discharged
+association for the aftercare and rehabilitation of destitute and neglected

-from a child protection institution and may regulate its activities and
+children discharged from a child protection institution and may regulate its

 (5) The